Best Robot Vacuum For Pet Hair: iRobot Roomba vs Shark vs Neato vs Eufy

 View on Amazon

-The Neato Botvac D7 is excellent for multi-level homes since it can store up to three-floor plans.
+The Neato Botvac D7 excels in multi-level homes since it can store up to three-floor plans.
 You can also create “no-go lines,” which are lines you can draw in the app on the virtual map to help keep the robot vacuum away from sensitive areas like your dog’s food and water bowls.
-(Other bot vacuums (besides Roomba i7+) have sensors or tape you can place as boundaries to keep the vacuum out of areas.)

-This vacuum uses lasers to map out the floor plan, which means it can operate even in the dark, so you can run the vacuum while you’re asleep if you want.
+This vacuum uses lasers to map out the floor plan, which means it can operate even in the dark.
 Unfortunately, you can’t tell Neato which rooms you want to clean.
 If you want a specific room cleaned, you’ll need to place the vacuum in the room and close the door so it remains in that room.
-Another option is to put “no-go lines” in the app to keep Neato in certain rooms.

 ProsCons